Sharing is caring!

 What does a citronella candle do?

-When you add citronella essential oil to a candle, its naturally occurring insect repellent mask scents that attract insects rather than killing them.
 What bugs does citronella repel?
 There are a handful of essential oils derived from herbs that contain the unique ability to repel insects.
 See this list of all essential oils that repel mosquitoes and more.

 You may also combine citronella with other essential oils to help ward off flies as well.
 I cover a list of the best natural repellant herbs in my related article at The Herbal Academy.
-(I’ve found the herbarium and self-paced courses at the Academy are a great way to study herbs.)
+I’ve found the herbarium and self-paced courses at the Academy are a great way to study herbs.

 What kind of wax is used for tea lights?

-Paraffin wax is the least expensive candle wax and is most commonly used for tea lights.
-However, tea lights made from paraffin typically last for only 1 to 1.5 hours.
 This is why I use a blend of beeswax, a natural long-burning wax, and unrefined coconut oil to make tea lights with a burn time of 4 to 5 hours.

 It’s the best solution on how to make tea light candles last longer!